giordanorogers/filter_heads/README.md

 # Natural Language Test
 Input Sentence:  'The word "transform" means'
-GPT-J: '<|begin_of_text|>The word "transform" means to change the form or appearance of something.
-In' GPT-J+FV: '<|begin_of_text|>The word "transform" means changed transformed. transformed\ntransformed transformed transformed transformed'
+Llama: '<|begin_of_text|>The word "transform" means to change the form or appearance of something.
+In' Llama+FV: '<|begin_of_text|>The word "transform" means changed transformed. transformed\ntransformed transformed transformed transformed'
 ```

 **Example 2:**